 It’s hard for moms everywhere.
-However, if you catch yourself worrying more than enjoying this extra time with your family, you may be suffering the effects of anxiety.
+However, if you catch yourself worrying more than enjoying time with your family, you may be suffering the effects of anxiety.
 Luckily, there are several practical ways you can kick it to the curb this season and embrace the joys of being a mom instead.

 Women are more likely to experience more physical signs of stress compared to their male counterparts.